Aura Learner Agent: External Knowledge

 3. Click Delete connection in the new modal.

-Deleting a Connection Removes Enrollment Rules
+Deleting a Connection Removes Availability Rules

 Related Articles